FPGA-Computer/component_tester/README.md

 based on design from svn://mikrocontroller.net/transistortester/
 Github: https://github.com/svn2github/transistortester

-I made a few changes to the hardware for my own use
+I made a few changes to the hardware for my own use:

 - A boost mode power supply for operating from 1 AA NiMH battery at about 45mA.